Internationally famous British alt-rock band Travis returned to Seoul an old friend, kicking off a lively concert Tuesday night.

 Travis, considered a forefather of modern British pop-rock, is currently on its Asia tour for its recent album “Where You Stand,” which topped the U.K. album charts last year.

-Composed of vocalist and guitarist Francis Healy, guitarist Andy Dunlop, bassist Dougie Payne and drummer Neil Primrose, the band has released a total of seven albums since its debut in 1997 and has won three BRIT Awards.
+Composed of vocalist and guitarist Fran Healy, guitarist Andy Dunlop, bassist Dougie Payne and drummer Neil Primrose, the band has released a total of seven albums since its debut in 1997 and has won three BRIT Awards.
 Travis is also credited with influencing other major rock bands such as Coldplay and Keane.

 On Tuesday night, Travis delivered its second live concert in Korea in five years.
 Over 3,000 local fans, some holding signs reading “Travis,” filled Olympic Hall at Olympic Park, eastern Seoul.
 Breaking the air of excited anticipation, the band appeared on stage right on schedule amid a deafening roar from the audience.